 **The instant Sunday Times bestseller**

-What if you stopped trying to do everything, so that you could finally get round to what counts?
+What if you tried to stop doing everything, so you could finally get round to what counts?

 Drawing on the insights of both ancient and contemporary philosophers, psychologists, and spiritual teachers, Oliver Burkeman sets out to realign our relationship with time - and in doing so, to liberate us from its tyranny.